hellosteadman/iamsteadman.github.io/content/projects/gensite.md

 Date: 2014-07-14
 Tags: django, ansible
 Category: Projects
-Subject: A tool for generating sample site content quickly, from a YAML file
+Summary: A tool for generating sample site content quickly, from a YAML file

 I need to do a bunch of frontend development for a site I'm working on, and I needed a simple way to generate sample data that is sane.